 Listing 10-3: Abstracted code to find the largest number in two lists

 The largest function has a parameter called list, which represents any concrete slice of i32 values that we might pass into the function.
-This means that when we call the function, the code runs on the specific values that we pass in.
+As a result, when we call the function, the code runs on the specific values that we pass in.

-In sum, here are the steps we used to get from Listing 10-2 to Listing 10-3:
+In sum, here are the steps we took to change the code from Listing 10-2 to Listing 10-3:

 Identify duplicate code.